 Choosing Your Luggage

-Of course, you must check the airline size and weight restrictions before you think about buying luggage or packing.
+Of course, you need to check the airline size and weight restrictions before you think about buying luggage or packing.
 Most newer suitcases have wheels, so choosing rolling luggage is easy to find and easy to use.
 Some backpacks and duffle bags even have wheels so your options are almost endless.

 Don’t forget your carry-on luggage.
 You will want something to hold your travel documents, any toiletry articles you will use, reading materials and so on.
 You may want to keep your wallet and any valuables or medication you’ll take with you in your carry on.
 There are so many little things that you will want to keep with you.
 This is a very important piece of luggage.